AudioNodes has a unique & flexible concept for mixing audio files: Nodes.

 Arranging & Cropping on the Timeline

-When you opened your first audio file, you probably came across a pretty hard to miss notification about having content on the Timeline.
+When you opened your first audio file, you’ve probably seen Timeline at the bottom of the scsreen.
 The Timeline is where you can adjust the scheduling of some Nodes, including the Audio File Node.
 When you open an audio file with the Audio File Node, it automatically places a single Clip on the Timeline, at the start, spanning the entire duration of your audio file.

 - Drag the center of a Clip to move it around, making it start later or earlier (time elapses from left to right)